tstum-wq/tstum-dataviz-portfolio/critique-by-design.md

 ## Do you think this visualization is effective for reaching that audience?
 Moderate.
 It successfully reaches its audience through a colorful, albeit busy, pop-style theme that highlights top-ranked coasters.

 In my redesign, I intend to prioritize the data over the artwork.
-Using the [Click here to view the PDF report](Visual-vocabulary(1).pdf), I will explore more effective design options for ranked content, specifically bar or lollipop charts.
+Using the Visual Vocabulary guide, I will explore more effective design options for ranked content, specifically bar or lollipop charts.
 I look forward to iterating on these concepts in Tableau and Datawrapper to create a cleaner, more intuitive user experience.

 ## Step three: Sketch a solution